It’s my first week back, and, for the most part, it was a good week.

 If you’re going to write a book called THE Multiplayer Classroom, published by Nelson, hardcover, with 12 point font, you’d better reference Seymour Papert and his work with Logo, and if you’re going to talk about MUDs, you damn well better talk about Amy Bruckman.
 And I’d be interested to know why you don’t make any mention of the work that Mary Flanagan or Jennifer Jensen have been doing.

-And I’m also curious about whether the politics of gaming are addressed here.
+And I’m also curious about whether the politics of gender are addressed here.

 The book is purported to be for any level classroom.
 But I don’t think his students are my students.